Paul Watzlawick: Additional notions

 A term that is used often in the theory of the Interactional View is enabler.
 An enabler is within addiction culture; a person whose non-assertive behavior allows others to continue in their substance abuse.
 An example of this would be a person letting their sibling continue to act in an immature manner because that is what the family is used to him doing.

 Another word frequently used in the Interactional View is double-bind.
 Someone in a double-bind, is a person trapped by expectations; the powerful party requests that the low-power party act symmetrically.
 An example of this would be a person asking another person, "Why didn't you like the movie?" or "You like rock 'n' roll, don't you?"
 The first person is asking the second person to act in a way that is similar (symmetrical) to them.

-Criticisms

-The critique of this theory can be centered on one main thing: the application of the theory as a whole.
-Being able to take these axioms and apply them to relationships between families can be very difficult to master.
-It can be said that this theory is trapped because it is so hard to apply.
-Also, the theory itself does not claim and exact applications other than "reframing".
-Reframing asks the communicators to step outside of the situation and reinterpret what it means.
-This can be hard because the theory states that only an outside source can see a problem because people are "speaking their own language".

-This theory also shows how a relationship has already changed, but it does not give practical ways to go about changing it.
-This system resists change and it can be hard to actively use the five axioms.
-Related to the first axiom, non-verbal communication can be viewed as informative rather than communicative.
-With the behavioral characteristic of equifinality involved, it is hard to know when the system of the Interactional View is happening or not.
-Equifinality is the systems theory assumption that a given outcome could have occurred due to any or many interconnected factors rather than being a result in a cause—effect relationship.
-This theory rests on the word communication, but this word can be interpreted very differently between people.
-The definitions of communication can be very controversial.
-Overall, the axioms do a great job of explaining problems, but do not provide solutions to the problems they bring up.